Rescuers warn Memorial Day weekend boaters against overconfidence on Northwest waters

 Oversights, such as not wearing a life jacket or not checking marine weather reports, are among the most dangerous, according to Olson, Norcross and representatives of the King County Sheriff’s Office, National Weather Service and the state Parks and Recreation Department.

 “We need to be able to find you and you need to be able to survive until we get there,” said VanDyke.
-Another common mistake is underestimating the effects and speed of cold water shock, he added.
+Another common mistake is underestimating the effects and speed of cold-water shock, he added.

-Cold water shock can occur almost instantly in water below 59 degrees, which is above average for much of Washington’s waters.
+Cold-water shock can occur almost instantly in water below 59 degrees, which is above average for much of Washington’s waters.
 It can cause cardiac arrest, a gasp reflex that can make people swallow water or drown, and even paralysis.

 When immersed suddenly in cold water, people may have only minutes or even seconds to call for help or take action to help them survive, VanDyke said.